mgeisert/cygmon/README.md

 # _cygmon_
 A sampling process monitor for Cygwin

-This project is an experiment in profiling by PC (program counter) sampling.
+This project is an experiment in profiling by IP (instruction pointer) sampling.
 Cygwin already has a built-in profiler (accessed through _gcc_'s -pg compiler option), but it has limitations.
 One limitation is an inability to record samples for dynamically linked libraries.
 Another limitation is that the